yoonwaiyan/stackskills-dl/README.md

 This is a **non-official** Ruby script to download all StackSkills tutorials.

+## Under development
+This is just a rough script without proper handling.

 ## Usage
 This script requires Mechanize gem to run.
 ```ruby